Vellutia/Vellutia/README.md

 ### Hi there, I'm Jonathan 👋
+- Currently learning Kotlin and Java the correct way
+- And... some TS projects

 [//]: # (## I'm a fresh graduate looking for job!)
-- I’m currently learning Java
+[//]: # (- I’m currently learning Java)
-- And currently working on Java and Js projects
+[//]: # (- And currently working on Java and Js projects)

 ### Connect with me: